triestram-partner/birt/README.md

 ## Reasons for this fork and differences to the official Eclipse repository

-For more information about this repository see our [wiki pages](https://github.com/hvbtup/birt/wiki)
+For more information about this repository see our [wiki pages](https://github.com/triestram-partner/birt/wiki)

 If you are just looking for the official BIRT, don't use this - instead use the [official repo](https://github.com/eclipse/birt/)

+## Important branches

+`tup_main` is what lisa.lims reports are using, with some differences to eclipse/birt.

+`master` is to keep in sync with eclipse/birt and a starting point for other branches aiming at the eclipse/birt master branch.

 ## BIRT documentation ##